Home AsiaOn the olive oil trail in Anatolia, Turkey

 The Marmara Bodrum, charm and luxury

-Overlooking the city of Bodrum, The Marmara Bodrum (in Bodrum, then) has everything to please: a sumptuous panoramic view, charming rooms, and an elegant design, not to mention a good breakfast (it’s important!).
+Overlooking the city of Bodrum, The Marmara Bodrum (in Bodrum, therefore) has everything to please: a sumptuous panoramic view, charming rooms, and an elegant design, not to mention a good breakfast (that’s important!).
 I highly recommend it.
-What’s more, this hotel is reserved for adults who can thus enjoy the outdoor swimming pool, the spa, and the private beach without being disturbed by little two-legged creatures.
+Furthermore, this hotel is adults-only, allowing them to enjoy the outdoor pool, spa, and private beach without being disturbed by little two-legged beings.

 The Marmara Bodrum